-The District approved a three-year contract with classified staff effective 7/1/2021 through 6/30/24.
-The contract includes a step increase each year for most classified staff and a 3% base salary increase for all classified staff in FY22 and 2.5% in FY23 and FY24.
+The District approved a three-year contract with classified staff effective 7/1/2024 through 6/30/27.
+The contract includes a step increase each year for classified staff and at least a 2% base salary increase for all classified staff in FY24.
+Employees paid below market received a base increase based on the market study.
+All classified employees will receive a 2.5% increase on their base salary in FY26 and FY27.